sujith3g/meteor-g-plus/README.md

     author: 'HedCET'
 });
   ```
-4. Now use the App ID(`com.example.cordova`) created in step-3 as "Android package name" to Setup Google Plus API for android by following only step-2(Get a configuration file) of [this guide](https://developers.google.com/+/mobile/android/samples/quickstart-android).
+4. Now use the App ID(`com.example.cordova`) created in step-3 as "Android package name" to Setup Google Plus API for android by following [this guide](https://developers.google.com/mobile/add?platform=android).
 Once Google Sign-In is enabled Google will automatically create necessary credentials in Developer Console.
 There is no need to add the generated google-services.json file into your meteor project.

  Make sure you execute the `keytool` steps as well or authentication will fail.